Details of the Fee Waivers for LSAT

 Who Is Eligible to Be Considered?

-Only citizens of the USA or Canada, US nationals, or permanent resident aliens of the United States with an Alien Registration Receipt Card (I-151 or I-551) are eligible to be considered for an LSAT fee waiver.
+Only citizens of the USA or Canada, US nationals, or permanent resident aliens of the United States with an Alien Registration Receipt Card (I-151 or I-551) are eligible to be considered for such discounts.
 For Australian citizens, the procedure is to apply for a waiver to Melbourne Law School, even if the application is for admission to a law school in USA or Canada.

 Who Is Not Eligible to Be Considered?

-Anyone who has enrolled in a law school or has been found indulging in a misconduct or irregularity by the LSAC will not be considered for an LSAT fee waiver.
+Anyone who has enrolled in a law school or has been found indulging in a misconduct or irregularity by the LSAC will not be considered for this opportunity.

 What Are the Criteria for Granting a Fee Waiver?

 The LSAC grants a fee waiver only in case of extreme financial need.
-All requests for an LSAT fee waiver must be accompanied by supporting documents to prove that the applicant is not in a financial position to pay the fee.
+All such requests must be accompanied by supporting documents to prove that the applicant is not in a financial position to pay the fee.

 What Will the Grant of a Fee Waiver Entitle You to?